Georgetown, Prince Edward Island: Infrastructure

-The Port of Georgetown is a deep water harbour situated in Cardigan Bay on the east coast of Prince Edward Island, south of the Port of Souris.
+The Port of Georgetown is a deep water harbour in Cardigan Bay on the east coast of Prince Edward Island, south of the Port of Souris.
 The port remains ice-free from April 15 through December 31.
 Shipping through winter is not required by any of the current clientele.
 Georgetown is approximately 100 km from the port of Charlottetown, the capital of the province.

 The PEIR mainline from Georgetown extended through Montague Junction (where a spur was built to service nearby Montague) to Mount Stewart and on to Royalty Junction (connection to Charlottetown), Summerside and Alberton.

 Economy

 In the 20th century, Georgetown's industrial base diversified to include the island's only shipyard, East Isle Shipyard.
 Now owned by J.D.
 Irving Limited (JDI), it is well known for its construction of tugboats, such as Atlantic Spruce, Atlantic Oak, and the Royal Canadian Navy's Glen class tugs.

 The community is also home to the Island's largest saw mill (also owned by JDI).
 A major seasonal employer is a seafood plant, operated by Seafood 2000 and originally constructed by National Sea Products Limited.